 A document's list optionally continues with information on how to build the document.
 If a document's list contains a second item, flags, it must be a list of mode symbols (described below).
 If a document's list contains a third item, category, it must be a list that categorizes the document (described further below).
-If a document's list contains a fourth item, name, it is a name to use for the generated documentation, instead of defaulting to the source file's name (sans extension), where #f means to use the default.
+If a document's list contains a fourth item, name, it is a name to use for the generated documentation, instead of defaulting to the source file's name (sans extension), where #f means to use the default; a non-#f value for name must fit the grammar of a collection-name element as checked by collection-name-element?.
 If a document's list contains a fifth item, out-k, it is used a hint for the number of files to use for the document's cross-reference information; see below.
 If a document's list contains a fourth item, order-n, it is used a hint for the order of rendering; see below.